How to Use TrialWorks in the Cloud

 Work from Anywhere

-Being tied to one computer, one office or one location is a huge disadvantage to the modern law firm.
-Attorneys and support staff need to be able to work anytime, anywhere.
-Then need to be able to enter billable time from home; review a contract while traveling to the airport, and check their court deadlines from a Chromebook while at a client site.
+Being tied to a single computer or office is a major handicap for today’s law firm.
+Attorneys and staff need the freedom to work anywhere—log billable time from home, review a contract on the way to the airport, or check court deadlines from a Chromebook at a client site.

-Running TrialWorks in the cloud gives your entire firm the same access to your software (and, with the right solution, all of your applications, documents and email) from any kind of device and any location.
+Hosting TrialWorks in the cloud gives your firm full access to your software—and, with the right setup, all your applications, documents, and email—from any device, anywhere.

 Data Security & Compliance

-As law firms, we have ethical obligations to keep our firm and client data secure.
-Cyber-attacks are only becoming more prevalent, and compliance requirements only more stringent.
+As a law firm, you have ethical obligations to keep your firm and client data secure.
+Cyber-attacks are only becoming more prevalent and compliance requirements more stringent.

-Now compare that to a server, in your law firm’s office, sitting unmanaged, in a coat closet or copy room.
-It simply doesn’t make economic sense for all but the largest law firms with in-house servers to invest the resources necessary to build this level of security.
+Now compare that to a server in your office—often left unmanaged in a coat closet or copy room.
+For all but the largest firms with dedicated IT teams, it’s simply not economical to match the level of security that a top-tier cloud provider can offer.

 We’ll cover this in more detail later in our article.